How Colours and Surfaces Shape Acoustic Design in Modern Interiors

 - Enhance the perceived quality of a space

-- Integrate acoustic solutions seamlessly into the design
+- Integrate acoustic solutions seamlessly into the interior

-Fabric, Film, and Metal Surfaces: Balancing Performance and Aesthetics
+Fabric and Film Surfaces: Balancing Performance and Aesthetics

-Each surface type is engineered to support acoustic performance while meeting the practical demands of the space.
+Each surface type is engineered to support sound control while responding to the practical demands of the space.

-Painted acoustic surfaces offer a smooth, uniform appearance that integrates easily into many interior concepts.
-They are well suited for spaces where a clean and consistent look is desired, such as offices, corridors, and institutional buildings.
+Painted acoustic surfaces offer a smooth and understated appearance that suits many interior concepts.
+They are particularly effective in offices, corridors, and institutional spaces where a clean and uniform look is required.

 Painted surfaces allow designers to:

-- Match ceiling and wall colours with surrounding interiors
+- Coordinate ceilings and walls with surrounding interiors

-- Maintain a simple and refined visual expression
+- Maintain a restrained and elegant visual language

 Acoustic Plaster: Seamless Sound Control